 Ratings and reviews are an invaluable source of feedback.
 Consumer reviews can help surface issues with products, shed light on new use cases, and inform product innovations.
 Shoppers want to see businesses use their reviews, both positive (25%) and negative (38%), to make product improvements.

 We have countless stories from our clients about ways they have improved their products and processes based on the feedback they’ve received from customer reviews.
 In fact, 72% of our clients use UGC to improve customer service, 66% use UGC to improve products, and 50% use UGC to improve marketing tactics and messaging.

 There’s a variety of ways that they are useful, both for businesses and their customers.
-Not only are ratings and reviews absolutely necessary to today’s consumers during the purchasing process, companies are missing out on sales, profits, and priceless information without them.
-Learn more in our annual Shopper Experience Index.
+And not only are ratings and reviews absolutely necessary to today’s consumers during the purchasing process, companies are missing out on sales, profits, and priceless information without them, as our ownresearch below shows.

 Learn more about how important ratings and reviews are here.
 Or get in touch directly below to see how you can get started with Bazaarvoice Ratings & Reviews.Request a demo